danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 ```
 <small><a href="https://github.com/danielcaldas/test-fixtures-pattern/blob/master/fixtures/replace-color-when-match.js" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project, replace-color-when-match.js">[fixtures/replace-color-when-match.js]</a></small>

-However, how do we run the tests?
-Also, how exactly it's going to look at the test output in our tests report?
+Some things are still unclear tough.
+How do we run the tests?
+How exactly are these fixtures going to be fed to the replacer?
+Also, how will our test reports look like?

 For that, we need to take a look into `run-fixtures.js`.